 While You Are Here

-An identification badge will be issued to you after your orientation.
+An identification badge will be issued to you on the first day.
+You need identification (state I.D. or Visa) to pick up badge at ID Badge office (JJNB).
 You must wear your ID badge at all times at Cleveland Clinic.

 If you leave the premises and return late, you must have your ID badge with you so you can regain admittance to campus buildings.